niemasd/CompactTree/example/cookbook.md

 }
 ```

 The only guarantee is that nodes will be visited in increasing order of depth (i.e., number of edges from the root).
 Currently, nodes with the same depth will be visited in the order they appear in the original Newick string.
-Note that the copy constructor and the post-increment `it++` operator will copy the BFS queue, which is slow and uses extra memory, so avoid both when possible.
+Note that the copy constructor and the post-increment operator (`it++`) will copy the BFS queue, which is slow and uses extra memory, so avoid both when possible.

 ### Leaves